By Candice Leon, Senior Director, Ad Operations & Analytics

 Publisher clean rooms

-These are places where the giants like Amazon, Facebook, and Google share aggregated customer data with advertisers (usually via neutral third parties), allowing them to blend their first-party data with the aggregated customer data for a rich view of their ad targeting—which in turn allows them to see where users may be getting over or underserved, and to take those insights back for future planning.
+Publisher clean rooms are places where giants like Amazon, Facebook and Google share aggregated customer data with advertisers (usually via neutral third parties), allowing them to blend their first-party data with the aggregated customer data for a rich view of their ad targeting—which in turn allows them to see where users may be getting over or underserved, and to take those insights back for future planning.

-Though advertisers can access the data, that data can never leave the room.
-So, though the insights are there to be had, an advertiser can never make use of any actual data for future advertising campaigns outside of the ‘Walled Garden’.
-That fact, combined with the significant cost, is likely why adoption has been low and is primarily being leveraged by large advertisers such as Proctor & Gamble.
+Although advertisers can access the data, the data can never leave the room.
+And, despite the many insights gleaned from the clean rooms, an advertiser can never make use of any actual data for future advertising campaigns outside of the ‘Walled Garden’.
+That fact, combined with the significant cost, is likely responsible for the low adoption of these rooms and the reason this has primarily been leveraged by large advertisers such as Proctor & Gamble.